cassking/quotes-crazy/README.md

 `index.js` is where we import `react` and `react-dom` and the main App component.

 Here is where it gets interesting for me.
 In `App`, and I confess, Im  not comfortable with `Router` .... this is a main part of this app.
 It renders React components depending on the current URL in the browser.
 App is just a wrapper for Router and passes the `startingQuoteId` as prop down through Router and Route down to `QuotesDisplay`.

+The Router tracks the browser address, renders a route based on that, that route then renders `QuotesDisplay`.
+The Router props are handed down to QuotesDisplay via `{...routeProps}` and the `firstQuoteId`